middlebury/college-handbook/content/iv-policies-for-the-institute/a-academic-policies/a-3-academic-programs.md

 MA in Conference Interpretation (MACI)

-MA in Environmental Policy Management (MAEPM)
+MA in Environmental Policy and Management (MAEPM)

 MA in International Policy and Development (MAIPD)